 I’m Pete, a true local in Brick Lane.
 Join me on my fascinating walk, taking in the sights and sounds of Brick Lane.
 This multicultural area, a primer for trade unions, women’s equality and the Labour party is no longer a melting pot of the poor but now trendy and expensive.
 Hear about the sinister tales of Jack the Ripper and the philanthropists that changed the face of the world, starting from the East End.
 Visit a Mosque that has had a very long, multi-faith history and a school with a ghastly secret.
-Hear about a truly engrossing mystery involving a man’s disappearance from a room locked from the outside, and the legacy left by the different waves of immigrants to this most fascinating part of the East End.
+Hear about the world famous Street Art of Brick Lane, and the legacy left by the different waves of immigrants to this most fascinating part of the East End.

 Tickets must be purchased in advance – we are unable to sell tickets at the meeting point.

 Book early to avoid disappointment!